 - Access: Canale Grande, water bus line 1 San Stae stop

-8. Ride with the gondola
+8. Ride with the Gondola

 A classic Venice experience not only for romantics and lovers but also for families with children.
 Unfortunately, the family box office is strained here badly.
 Everything about costs and reservations can be found in my article Gondola trips.
-Those who are afraid of the high costs and also have problems with the price-performance ratio, there is still an inexpensive possibility to not completely do without a gondola feeling.
+For those who are afraid of the high costs and also have problems with the price-performance ratio, there is still an inexpensive possibility to not completely do without a gondola feeling.

 A short ride with a gondola ferry, also called Traghetto, to get to the other bank of the Canal Grande.
 Approx. 3,00 € for 2 to 3 minutes, but at least the kids also drove a gondola.
 Several gondola ferries at the Canal Grande.
 Easy to find as there are enough signs.

 9. Hard Rock Cafe – Burger for young and old